appwise-labs/onboarding-code-lab-1-android/README.md

 ## What is this?

 This is a template for creating Google Codelabs.
-These can be used to create interactive tutorials for developers.
+It's a product created by Google for creating interactive tutorials for developers.

 ## How does it work?